-The cut-through mode provides the lowest latency, as soon as the first 6 bytes of the frame are received (destination node MAC address) the output port is immediately determined and retransmission starts, consequently, the latency will be the time to receive 6 bytes and not the time to receive the entire frame.
-Of course, data rates must be the same, collisions are propagated, also collisions may occur if the output port is busy and finally FCS errors cannot be blocked.
+The cut-through mode provides the lowest latency.
+As soon as the first 6 bytes of the frame are received (destination node MAC address) the output port is immediately determined and retransmission starts, consequently, the latency is just the time to receive 6 bytes and not the time to receive the entire frame.
+Of course, data rates must be the same, collisions are propagated, also collisions may occur if the output port is busy and finally FCS errors can't be blocked.

-An additional operation mode exists: fragment free.
+An additional operation mode exists, it's fragment free.
 In fragment free mode the switch always receives the first 64 bytes of the frame before starting to retransmit.
 Due to Ethernet CSMA/CD fundamentals, all collisions must occur within these first 64 bytes, so in fragment free mode collisions are not propagated, the switch latency is now the time required to receive the first 64 bytes of the frame.
-However, data rates must be equal and collisions may occur if the output port is busy.
-Also, FCS errors cannot be blocked, that requires the whole frame to be received and when that happens a significant part of the frame has already been transmitted.
+However, data rates must be equal, and collisions may occur if the output port is busy.
+Also, FCS errors can't be blocked, that would require the entire frame to be received and often when that happens a significant part of the frame has already been transmitted.